 There are a number of different ways to pay.
 Please read the information below carefully to find the service that is right for you.

-Middlesex University has partnered with Western Union to provide you with the ability to pay by Bank transfer.
+Middlesex University has partnered with Convera to provide you with the ability to pay by Bank transfer.

-Your parents or Sponsors can make a bank transfer via our partner Western Union Business Solutions.
+Your parents or Sponsors can make a bank transfer via our partner Convera.
 They provide a secure, fast payment service so that you can pay your fees in your local currency and from your home bank account without worrying about paying exchange rates or bank charges.
 Read our user guide

 Payment may be made online via MyUnihub.
 Once logged in, select the Administration and Finances tab followed by My Fees and Finances Portal.